-By heating the biomass, conversion of biomass into solid, liquid (bio-crude or bio-oil) and gaseous fractions in the presence of air to around 500 LC is called pyrolysis.
-In case of use of flash pyrolysis, then produce the bio-oil and with an efficiency of up to 80%, it's able to the conversion of biomass to biocrude.
+By heating the biomass, transformation of biomass into liquid (bio-crude or bio-oil), solid, and gaseous portions in the presence of air to around 500 LC is called pyrolysis.
+In case of the use of flash pyrolysis, then produce the bio-oil and with an efficiency of up to 80%, it is capable of converting biomass to biocrude.
 This bio-oil can be used as a feedstock for refineries and used in turbines and engines that also being considered.
 The volatile matter is derived off and the charcoal is left behind by the heating of biomass, this process is called pyrolysis.
-Because of the charcoal, this process doubles the energy density of original material due to which half the weight of biomass that contains the same amount of energy and making the fuel more transportable.
-At higher temperature, charcoal also burns rather than the original biomass which is more useful for manufacturing processes.
-To develop the recently collect the volatiles matter rather than the loss of system by the techniques of pyrolysis and this collected volatiles matter produces a gas in the form of hydrogen (a potential fuel) and carbon monoxide (Li, Luo and Lu 2017; Sriram and Shahidehpour 2005).
+Because of the charcoal, this process doubles the energy density of original material due to which half the weight of biomass that contains the equivalent amount of energy, thereby making the fuel more transferable.
+At higher temperature, charcoal burns rather than the actual biomass which is far more useful for the manufacturing procedures.
+To develop the recently collect the volatiles matter rather than the loss of system by the techniques of pyrolysis and this collected volatiles matter produces a gas in the form of carbon monoxide and hydrogen (a potential fuel) (Li, Luo and Lu 2017; Sriram and Shahidehpour 2005).